Victim Assistance and Resources

 To Apply in-person call 719.520.6000 or go to the District Attorney’s Office at 105 E. Vermijo, Ste.
 111, Colorado Springs, CO 80903.

 Only state licensed therapists and licensure candidates who are in good standing with DORA are eligible for payment.
 Victim Compensation is the payer of last resort, as such, all health insurance coverage, including Medicaid and Medicare, must be utilized prior to the victim compensation program making awards.

 Note: A treatment plan may be subject to discovery in court proceedings.

-All treatment plans, progress reports and extension requests and change of therapist forms MUST be typed.
+All treatment plan forms MUST be typed.
 Forms submitted not typed will be returned to the provider.

 Progress Report and Extension Request (attachment)